Growing with O-Pots!

 One size does not fit all

-We believe an orchid pot should support each plant individually,
+We believe an orchid pot should support each variety of plant individually,

-because not all orchids grow in the same ecosystem
+because not all orchids thrive in the same ecosystem

 Our heavy, unglazed stoneware: